1979 Player's Canadian Open

 The 1979 Player's International Canadian Open was a tennis tournament played on outdoor hard courts at the National Tennis Centre in Toronto in Canada that was part of the 1979 Colgate-Palmolive Grand Prix and of the 1979 WTA Tour.
 The tournament was held from August 13 through August 19, 1979.
+Björn Borg and Laura DuPont won the singles title.